 Not having to wait for hot water equals to many thousands of gallons of water being saved.

 How many gallons could a hot water recirculating pump save?
-According to manufacturers, up to 15,000 gallons per year!
-That’s a whole lot of showers!
+According to manufacturers, a recirc pump can save up to 15,000 gallons per year!
+That is quite a bit of water not going straight into the sewer.

-To me, that figure seems quite optimistic.
-There are studies done that debate this kind of savings, some saying as low as only 500 gallons saved per year and others claiming 5,000 gallons.
+However, that figure seems quite optimistic.
+There are studies done that debate these kind of savings, some reports claiming that recirc pumps only save 500 gallons per year.

 Pro#3: Easy installation